 It may be demographics.
 It may be psychographics.
 It may be interests, age, location.
 Whatever it is, Facebook Lookalike audience is designed to understand a core commonality between a group of people in your customer list and then find that in other groups.
 It is, indeed, an incredibly powerful technology for a successful digital marketing campaign.

 We’ll go through the exact step-by-step process that you need to set up a Facebook Lookalike audience and find potential customers.
 It will take about 5 to 10 minutes, and here is the high-level overview of what we’re going to do:

-- The goal: To create lookalike audiences that you can use to expand your Facebook ad audience (and, consequently, expand your customer base as well).
+- The goal: To create lookalike audiences that you can use to expand your Facebook ad audience segments (and, consequently, expand your customer base as well).

-- Prerequisites: You need to have a Facebook Ads account, and, in some cases, depending on where you want your data source to be from (e.g. website visitors), you may need the Facebook pixel running on your website.
+- Prerequisites: You need to have a Facebook Ads account, and, in some cases, depending on where you want your data of audience sources to be from (e.g. website visitors), you may need the Facebook pixel running on your website.
 In general, though, you probably want to install Facebook pixel on your website regardless of this, because the Facebook pixel data can be used in a multitude of ways.

 - Where this is done: This is done in the Facebook Ads Manager’s Assets Library.

 - When this is done: Whenever you’re scaling your prospecting campaign.
 If you have a Facebook campaign that is working and if you want to find a new audience to roll it out to, this is when you should do that.